chrisbrocklesby/MySimpleQL/README.md

 # MySimpleQL

-MySimpleQL is a DB Connector (MySQL2) with built in easy CRUD functions.
+MySimpleQL is a MySQL Connector with built in simple CRUD functions for faster development.
+MySimpleQL also has a optional safe raw function for quick custom queries.

 ## ✅Install
 ```